 With no products, staff or funding, he managed to raise enough money and found technological expertise to develop a solar-powered hearing aid costing $100 - a fifth of the price of standard models.
 The “Solar Ear” device comes with $1 rechargeable batteries that last up to three years.
 An accompanying charger can either get power from the sun or a wall outlet.

 The concept was so novel that in 2009 Solar Aid won Weinstein the Tech Award Laureate title, an international program that honors innovators who are applying technology to benefit humanity.
 A year before, he was awarded the Humanitarian Award from the American Academy of Audiology.

-And, Weinstein went a step farther by hiring deaf workers, a move which he sees as a key to the project’s success.
+And, Weinstein went a step further by hiring deaf workers, a move which he sees as a key to the project’s success.
 “They are able to manufacture at a world-class level, in part because they are deaf.
 People who are deaf and speak in sign language have a better hand-eye coordination than hearing people,” he told us last year.
 “We need this special ability to micro-solder the tiny components for a hearing aid.”

 At that time, Weinstein, who now operates out of Brazil, hoped to take Solar Aid to Jordan, allowing him to reach the entire Middle East.
 Now, that project is ready to take off.

 “We are fully funded to start the first Solar Ear program in the Middle-East where we will be hiring deaf Israeli, Palestinian and Jordanian youths who will work together,” he reports.
 “We have the stakeholders, management staff and money in place, allowing us to start the training in January 2011.”